 Adjectives are words that usually come before a noun and modify it, adding description or specifying which person or object it is.
 In this sentence ‘The bright sun is high in the blue sky.’ the adjectives ‘bright’ and ‘blue’ describe the sun and sky.
 In the sentence ‘We need plain flour for the recipe.’ the adjective plain is specifying which flour we need.

-What is a noun phrase?
+What is an expanded noun phrase?

-A noun phrase is a phrase that includes a noun.
+An expanded noun phrase is a phrase that includes a noun.
 It cannot be used as a sentence on its own.
 Adjectives, modifying nouns and prepositions can be used to create noun phrases.